Himmans15/JavaScript_Projects/README.md

 ### Project 1: Rock_Secesor_Paper

-- **Description**: A short description of the project and its purpose.
+- **Description**: The RockSeccesorPaper project is a simple web game built with HTML, CSS, and JavaScript, where users play Rock, Paper, Scissors against the computer.
+It features interactive buttons, dynamic results, and basic game logic.
 - **Key Features**: Highlight key features of the project.
   - Feature 1
   - Feature 2